CALL FOR ENTRIES

 ϟ Utopian architecture and sustainability in the former Eastern bloc: the social production of space and the revolutionisation of everyday life through the architecture of change.

-Besides these suggested themes, Kajet is also interested in publishing your short stories, (not-so-long) stories, autobiographical dreads and personal essays, poetry and literary fiction, photographs, illustrations, collages, drawings, and comics.
-Alternatively, feel free to send us whatever you feel could be relevant to the current issue: utopia, dystopia, revolts, the future.
+Nevertheless, besides these suggested themes, Kajet is also interested in publishing your short stories, (not-so-long) stories, autobiographical dreads and personal essays, poetry and literary fiction, but also extensive series/projects in the medium of photography, illustration, collage, comics, etc. Please bear in mind the central theme of our second issue: utopia, dystopia, the future.

-Those interested in submitting their work should send us an email with the title, abstract, completed project, as well as a brief bio, by January 15, 2018.
+Those interested in submitting their work should send us an email with the title, abstract, completed project, as well as a brief bio, by February 1, 2018 at the following email address:

 Don't hesitate to get in touch with us.
 If you don’t have a completed project just yet, send us your ideas and we can work from there together.